danburzo/grunt-recipes/chapters/Appendix B - Grunt and other tools.md

 {
-  title: "Appendix B: Using Grunt with other tools"
+  title: "Appendix B: Using Grunt with other tools",
+  slug: "tools"
 }

 ### Grunt in Sublime Text